mosesmira/Coursera-Getting-and-Cleaning-Data/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 # CodeBook.md
-Codebook.md containsinformation on the contents of the files, description of variables of output file tidy_data.txt and steps followed for merging and tidying the data.
+Codebook.md contains information on the contents of the files, description of variables of output file tidy_data.txt and steps followed for merging and tidying the data.